How to Implement Two-Factor Authentication (2FA) with Spring Security

 }

-As you can see from this method, if 2FA is disabled for the authenticated account, the process is delegated to the primarySuccessHandler.
-In other words, it proceeds as if 2FA is not used.
+When the username and password are entered in the login form and authentication succeeds, the onAuthenticationSuccess method of TwoFactorAuthenticationSuccessHandler is invoked.
+As can be seen in this method, if 2FA is disabled for the authenticated account, processing is delegated to primarySuccessHandler.
+In other words, the flow proceeds as if 2FA were not used.

 TwoFactorAuthentication is implemented as follows.